GTmetrix Performance Blog

 In this section, you can apply image and video optimization strategies to all your uploaded media content.

-Ensure all the options in this section are enabled:
+Ensure all the options in these sections are enabled:

 • LazyLoad